 Another technique is the Fishbone Diagram.

 Start by drawing a fish.
 Where the head would be, write out the problem or defect.
-Then, the bones will be labeled using the major categories of potential causes.
+Then, label the bones using the major categories of potential causes.

-For manufacturing industries, bones may be labeled as one of the 6 M’s: machines, methods, materials, measurements, Mother Nature (environment) and Manpower (people).
-For service industries, bones may be labeled as one of the 4 P’s: policies, procedures, people and plant/technology.
+Manufacturing industries may label the bones using the 6 M’s: machines, methods, materials, measurements, Mother Nature (environment) and Manpower (people).
+Service industries may label the bones with the 4 P’s: policies, procedures, people and plant/technology.

 Under each bone, brainstorm all the possible causes of the problem relating to that category.
 Continue on and drill down, getting more and more specific until you uncover the root cause.